Trees for Life – Coronavirus (COVID-19) impacts and actions

 As a result, you may find that some orders for goods and services may take longer to fulfil than usual or that we are slower than usual in responding to queries.
 Please accept our apologies if this happens.

 Keep up to date:

-Unfortunately, Conservation Weeks are cancelled for the rest of the year.
-We are very sorry about the disappointment and any inconvenience this will cause, but we are sure you will understand the reasons for making this decision.
+Unfortunately, Conservation Weeks are cancelled for the rest of the year including Spring 2021.
+We are very sorry about the disappointment this may cause, but we are sure you will understand the reasons for making this decision.

 Participants are entitled to a full refund and those who have lost the opportunity to take part this year will be given an advanced booking option for 2021 weeks when they are announced.